 First, make sure your bed is correctly level, either by leveling it manually or using an in-built automatic bed leveling system if you have one.

 After leveling, adjust the Z-offset to ensure the nozzle is neither too close or too far from the bed.

 Thirdly, ensure the heated bed temperature is set within the range recommended by the filament manufacturer.
 Don’t hesitate to raise the temperature in small increments to improve first-layer adhesion.

 Cleaning the build plate regularly to remove any filament residue, dust, grime, and natural oils is also recommended to improve the first layer.

-If all these don’t help, consider using an adhesive such as glue, tape, or hairspray, and slicing your models to include rafts, brims, and skirts.
+If all these don’t help, consider using an adhesive such as glue, glue stick, tape, or hairspray, and slicing your models to include rafts, brims, and skirts.

 What Should a First Layer Look Like in 3D Printing?

 The first layer in 3D printing should look like a smooth and neat collection of slightly overlapping extrusions that bond uniformly to one another and are free of bumps, peaks, and other blemishes.
 The lines should be squished onto the build surface so that there are no holes or gaps between them, but not enough to cause bulges, flare outs, or bubbles.
 A consistent pattern is a sign of a perfect first layer.

 What Causes Ripples in the First Layer of a 3D Print?

 Ripples on the first layer of a 3D print is a sign that the nozzle is positioned too close to the build surface.
 You can fix this by adjusting the Z-offset and setting the nozzle closer to the bed, but not too close or you’ll usher in a new set of problems, including elephant’s foot.